fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 But what threshold do we pick?

 It depends.
-For high-stakes applications, where wrong decisions have severe consequence, we want to be very confident in the model's prediction.
+For high-stakes applications, where wrong decisions have severe consequences, we want to be very confident in the model's prediction.

-For example, for an automatic check deposit application, we want the model to be at least 99% certain of the prediction.
+For example, for an automatic check deposit application, we want the model to be at least 99% confident of the prediction.
 Any image below that threshold is sent to human review.

 &nbsp;&nbsp;&nbsp;&nbsp;![Model classification - high stakes](./pics/model-classification-high-stakes.png)